 Click on each of the areas below to expand for more information:

-Foreign citizens holding a visa with a labour contract in Brazil are obligated to obtain a CTPS (work booklet/carteira de trabalho).
-This is non-applicable for foreign citizens holding a visa without a labour contract in Brazil.
+Foreign citizen holding a visa with labor contract in Brazil are obligated to obtain a CTPS – a work permit that proves data about the functional life of the worker.
+Non-applicable for visa without a labor contract in Brazil.

 The Brazilian legislation provides to foreign citizen different types of visas that sets the residence acquisition in the country, as below:

 |Visa type||Residence acquisition|